-Artists pay a fee per week for the use of the studio and accomodation.
-General and research residencies cost 350 euros per week, essay residencies 175 euros per week, regular school residencies cost 500 to 900 euros per week per group.
+Artists pay a fee per week for the use of the studio and accommodation.
+Artist residencies cost 350 euros per week, essay residencies 175 euros per week.
 These fees cover accommodation, use of and support in the workshops and basic materials.

 Apply via the form on their website.
 There is no application fee.
 Selection will be made known in mid-August.
 Artistic out-of-the-box mentalities and multidisciplinary approaches are encouraged.

 Each resident is allocated his/her own fully equipped cottage with an open plan kitchen, living room, bathroom and two bedrooms each with two single beds.
-Residents may choose to bring an assistant or family.
+Residents may choose to bring an assistant or family at no extra cost.
 Every artist has a bicycle at his/her disposal.

 There’s also free wireless Internet.
 The common laundry room has a washing machine (with detergent and fabric softener).
 Artists can also use the common freezer.
 Pets are not allowed.